kenziebottoms/strapi.ink/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and then shaved down for Kenzie's personal use.
+It got rid of the service worker, the CSS, and the test class.

 ## Available Scripts